microsoft/qlib/docs/component/estimator.rst

                   fend_time: 2018-12-11

 - `class`
     Data handler class, str type, which should be a subclass of `qlib.contrib.estimator.handler.BaseDataHandler`, and implements 5 important interfaces for loading features, loading raw data, preprocessing raw data, slicing train, validation, and test data.
 The default value is `ALPHA360`.
-If users want to write a data handler to retrieve the data in qlib, `QlibDataHandler` is suggested.
+If users want to write a data handler to retrieve the data in ``Qlib``, `QlibDataHandler` is suggested.

 - `module_path`
-   The module path, str type, absolute url is also supported, indicates the path of the `class` implementation of data processor class.
+   The module path, str type, absolute url is also supported, indicates the path of the `class` implementation of the data processor class.
 The default value is `qlib.contrib.estimator.handler`.

 - `args`
     Parameters used for ``Data Handler`` initialization.

     - `train_start_date`
-        Training start time, str type, default value is `2005-01-01`.
+        Training start time, str type, the default value is `2005-01-01`.

     - `start_date`
         Data start date, str type.

     - `end_date`
-        Data end date, str type. the data from start_date to end_date decides which part of data will be loaded in datahandler, users can only use these data in the following parts.
+        Data end date, str type. the data from start_date to end_date decides which part of data will be loaded in `datahandler`, users can only use these data in the following parts.

     - `dropna_feature` (Optional in args)
-        Drop Nan feature, bool type, default value is False.
+        Drop Nan feature, bool type, the default value is False.

     - `dropna_label` (Optional in args)
-        Drop Nan label, bool type, default value is True.
+        Drop Nan label, bool type, the default value is True.
 Some multi-label tasks will use this.

     - `normalize_method` (Optional in args)
-        Normalzie data by given method. str type. ``Qlib`` give two normalize method, `MinMax` and `Std`.
+        Normalize data by a given method. str type. ``Qlib`` gives two normalizing methods, `MinMax` and `Std`.
-        If users wants to build their own method, please override `_process_normalize_feature`.
+        If users want to build their own method, please override `_process_normalize_feature`.

 - `filter`
     Dynamically filtering the stocks based on the filter pipeline.